oliverservin/hey-world/drafts/landing-prompt.md

 ## Filling in the Gaps with Language Models

 Now that my draft is written, I could use language models again to help me address the missing parts required for the prompt to write my landing page copy.
-After generating the draft, I reviewed it for clarity, specificity, and tone.
-I broke up long sentences, replaced vague words, and ensured each section addressed a single idea.
-Editing the AI output is crucial—don't just copy-paste, but refine for your audience.
+After generating the draft, I reviewed it for clarity and specificity.
+Editing the AI output is crucial.

 ### What the Product Does